 Tier 6 members must have ten years of service credit to be vested and become eligible for service retirement benefits.

 Yes.
-Tier 6 ERS members can retire between ages 55 and 63.
+Tier 6 Employees’ Retirement System (ERS) members can retire between ages 55 and 63.
 The retirement benefit will be reduced 6.5 percent for each year of early retirement.

 Police and Fire Retirement System (PFRS) Tier 6 members can retire between ages 55 and 62.
 The percentage of the reduction depends on your age at retirement; for example, if you retire at 55, your pension would be reduced by 27 percent.
 If you retire at age 61, the reduction would be 6 percent.

 Both Employees’ Retirement System (ERS) and Police and Fire Retirement System (PFRS) members can work overtime, but there are limits on the amount of overtime pay that is reported to the Retirement System or used in a final average salary (FAS) calculation.
 You are not required to make retirement contributions on overtime pay that exceeds the limit.

 For ERS Tier 6 members, please refer to our Tier 6 overtime limitation chart.
 This limit is adjusted for inflation based on the Consumer Price Index each December.
 For PFRS Tier 6 members, the limit is 15 percent of salary.

 It’s not mandatory for me to join the Employees’ Retirement System and I haven’t opted to join yet.
 Since I was on the payroll before April 1, 2012, if I decide to join at a later date, will I qualify for Tier 5 benefits?